Hurricane Maria strengthens again as it heads toward Turks and Caicos

 The island's airports are closed until Friday if not Saturday, CNN's Derek Van Dam said, pending proper inspection.

-US President Donald Trump sent a message to Roselló via his verified Twitter account, saying the US government is "with you and the people of Puerto Rico.
+US President Donald Trump sent a message to Rosselló via his verified Twitter account, saying the US government is "with you and the people of Puerto Rico.
 Stay safe!"

 Dominica: Nation in 'survival mode'

-At least 14 people are dead after the hurricane barreled through the island and many of those who survived have "gone into survival mode," Charles Jong, a spokesman for Dominica prime minister's office, told CNN.
+At least 14 people are dead after the hurricane barreled through the island nation and many of those who survived have "gone into survival mode," Charles Jong, a spokesman for Dominica prime minister's office, told CNN.

 Jong said he had exhausted his supplies of food and water, and that there was widespread looting on the island.